lynndylanhurley/ng-token-auth/README.md

 ## Contributing

 Just send a pull request.
-You will be granted commit access if you consistently send quality pull requests.
+You will be granted commit access if you send quality pull requests.

+Guidelines will be posted if the need arises.

 ## TODO

 * Tests.
 This will be difficult because test will require both an API and an oauth2 provider.
 Please open an issue if you have any suggestions.
 * Example site coming soon.

+## License

+This project uses the WTFPL